nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20140102** Today I made a point of taking everyone out of the house to get away from Moving!
+So we went to do Off-road SegWay in Sintra! pic.twitter.com/tFILY79d6a

 - **20131231** Spent another day DIYing (building furniture and installing lights) in my Mom's appartment.
 3 more days in Portugal.
 Then back to code.